jonathanjackson-1/insurance_churn_analysis/README.md

 ### Key Questions
 - Which demographic variables are correlated with high churn?
+- Are higher Policy Costs correlated with high churn?
 - Is there a length of tenure at which churn becomes unlikely?

 ### Deliverables